‘Find Your Passion’ Is Awful Advice

 Beyond that, there’s not a clear way to develop a growth mind-set about interests, other than knowing that it’s a valid way to think, and that your passion might still be around the corner.

-“We’re just trying to pull the veil back on the hidden implications of things like, Find your passion,’” Walton said.
+“We’re just trying to pull the veil back on the hidden implications of things like, ‘find your passion,’” Walton said.
 “Is that really how things work?
 A little bit of knowledge is power.”

 We want to hear what you think.
 Submit a letter to the editor or write to letters@theatlantic.com.